 I teach an introductory political science class at a local university.
 This class utilizes an interdisciplinary approach by exploring basic economic theory, American history, and a bit of political philosophy.
-When introducing the section on economics, I try to reinforce the premise that economics is really the study of scarcity – what do you do when there is not enough to go around.
+When introducing the section on economics, I try to reinforce the premise that economics is really the study of the scarcity problem – what do you do when there is not enough to go around.
 Stated differently, economics is the social science that examines how we use limited resources to satisfy unlimited human wants.

 1 – Economic growth;